Mileage Allowance Relief Guide

 Mileage £4500 @ 20% tax relief = £900.

 This example was based on a car user driving 10,000 miles during the tax year.
-They were paying tax at 20% their claim would be worth in the region of £900.
+If they were paying tax at 20%, their claim would be worth in the region of £900.
+You can use our free mileage tax relief calculator to work out what you may be owed back.

 You’ll need an accurate record of your mileage.
 What else you need depends on your circumstances: